gongchat/gongchat.github.io/road-map.md

 - [ ] Show a users connections in user details
 - [ ] Select colors for theme with hex code
 - [ ] Scheduled messages
-- [ ] Virtualize messages when there is a large number of them
 - [ ] Notify user on both ends when someone is typing
-- [ ] Some type of log explorer
+- [ ] Some type of log explorer with searching

 Release 0.4.0